The Antioxidant That Builds Your Bones And So Much More

 There’s an amazing antioxidant found in many Foundation Foods that helps build your bones, reduce stress, and improve many other aspects of your health.
 What’s more, this nutritional component of fruits and vegetables is a clear example of the superiority of natural health solutions over synthetic ones.

 Today I’ll explain this and much more, including how it works and how to include it in your diet.

 Quercetin: A Nutritional Powerhouse That Helps Increase Bone Density

 The antioxidant quercetin has an indirect but very powerful effect on your bones.
 It’s in a class of antioxidants known as polyphenols, which are plant chemicals responsible for the bright colors of certain foods.
-The Save Our Bones Program and its companion cookbook, Bone Appétit, include many of these colorful Foundation Foods, because antioxidants are so crucial to bone health.
+The Osteoporosis Reversal Program and its companion cookbook, Bone Appétit, include many of these colorful Foundation Foods, because antioxidants are so crucial to bone health.

 It’s easy to overlook the role of antioxidants in managing osteoporosis; usually, the focus is more on vitamins and minerals for building bone density (these are important too, of course).
-But antioxidants are just as important, which is why there’s an entire chapter of the Save Our Bones Program devoted to these “undercover bone builders.”
+But antioxidants are just as important, which is why there’s an entire chapter of the Osteoporosis Reversal Program devoted to these “undercover bone builders.”

 Here’s A Brief Recap Of How Antioxidants Work

 Oxygen is used by the body to create energy via cellular respiration.
 Despite the efficiency of this body function, however, some cells get damaged in the process and become free radicals, oxygen molecules that are missing an electron.
 These free radicals then “rob” an electron from other cells, creating a chain reaction and inducing cellular damage.
 Of course, that includes bone cells.

 You can see the results of unfettered oxidation in rust on metal, and on the surface of certain foods that turn brown when exposed to the air.